Hiring a Retirement Financial Advisor

 A competent retirement financial advisor will understand these issues and have first-hand experience in shepherding other clients through them (including in tough market cycles).
 They will also know how to build a strategy that works for your situation.

-What Should You Look Out for When Hiring a Retirement Financial Advisor?
+What to Look for When Hiring a Retirement Financial Advisor

 To recap, retirement financial advisors deal with the preservation and distribution phases of life.
 Therefore, it makes sense to look for someone who specializes in these areas and knows them well.